Western Canada High School: Western Canada College

-The original school building was completed in 1903 as an Egyptian-style exclusive high school for boys called Western Canada College (not a college in the North American sense of the word).
-It was created by "The Western Canada College Bill of Incorporating Ordinance" enacted by the Government of the Northwest Territories, which Calgary was then a part of before the province of Alberta was created in 1905.
+The original school building was completed in 1903 as a British-style exclusive high school for boys called Western Canada College (not a college in the North American sense of the word).
+It was created by "The Western Canada College Bill of Incorporating Ordinance" enacted by the Legislature of the NWT, which Calgary was then a part of before the province of Alberta was created in 1905.
 To raise money for the new college, 5000 shares were sold for $10 each.
 Many of the original investors read like a "Who's Who" list for Alberta; Pat Burns, R. B. Bennett, A.E.
 Cross, William Pearce, A.C.
 Rutherford (who was premier at the time), and George Lane.